sibabale/bidder/v2/server/CONTRIBUTION.md

-# Contributing to Bidder
+# Contributing to Biddar

-Thank you for considering contributing to **Bidder**!
+Thank you for considering contributing to **Biddar**!
 We appreciate your interest in making our platform better.
 This document outlines how you can contribute to our project.

 ## 🚀 Getting Started

-To get started with Bidder, follow these steps:
+To get started with Biddar, follow these steps:

 1. **Fork the Repository**: Click the "Fork" button at the top right of the repository page to create your copy of the repository.